 Resolutions save you money if you keep them which is of course the hardest part of making them.
 But, it doesn’t have to be impossible.
-There are many common goals that people make, but these New Year’s Resolutions can save you money in 2013:
+There are many common goals that people make, but these New Year’s Resolutions can save you money in the New Year:

 Lose weight: Weight loss is on the top of millions of resolution lists.
 While gym memberships and “miracle weight loss pills” will cost you money, achieving your goal of weight loss can save you money in doctor’s visits and other health related expenses.
 It doesn’t cost a fortune to lose weight.
 The next resolution can help you on this journey.

 Eat better: Eating better can seem daunting at first, and maybe expensive, but once you get the hang of it, you’ll notice your grocery bill decreasing.
 Do you know how much money you spent on junk food this year?
 Too much is probably the answer.
 When you eat the right food, you won’t have to spend your money on junk, and you won’t want to either.
 Cooking at home as opposed to eating out will save you money and help you achieve your weight loss goal.